- Publications and resources

 Monica holds a CPL(A) and a DH 6 type endorsement (under CAR Part 5).
 She has been flying as PIC of the DH 6 for a regular public transport operator.
 Because the aircraft has more than nine passenger seats the operation must, according to the regulations, be conducted as a multi-crew operation (note the PIC is not required to hold an ATPL) in this scenario.

-From 1 September 2014, Monica can continue as PIC in the multi-crew operation and her experience means she doesn’t need to complete MCC training in order to continue conducting multi-crew operations.
+Since 1 September 2014, Monica has been flying as PIC in the multi-crew operation.
+Her experience means she doesn’t need to complete MCC training in order to continue conducting multi-crew operations.

 However, if Monica wants to obtain an ATPL, she will need to complete Part 61 MCC training.
 The training and checking she does for the operation isn’t taken to be MCC-equivalent training.